yft22/sec-gate-oidc/docs/4-running_and_testing.md

 ## Autoload/Autostart

-afb-oidc-ext support an 'autoload', any action in this sections will be tried at binding starup time.
+afb-oidc-sgate support an 'autoload', any action in this sections will be tried at binding starup time.
 ```json
   "onload": [
     {